-January 31, Three Months Ended April 30, (In thousands) 2018 2019 2020 2019 2020 Net cash (used in) provided by operating activities \$(15,958) \$(4,589) \$ (8,998) \$4,869 \$ 8,429 Net cash used in investing activities (2,837) (7,965) (58,027) (552) (1,075) Net cash (used in) provided by financing activities 70,137 6,260 84,091 272 (111)
+Six Months Ended January 31, July July 31, (In thousands) 2018 2019 2020 2019 2020 Net cash (used in) provided by operating activities \$(15,958) \$(4,589) \$ (8,998) \$ 10,707 \$ 31,906 Net cash used in investing activities (2,837) (7,965) (58,027) (50,843) (2,936) Net cash (used in) provided by financing activities 70,137 6,260 84,091 537 (267,891)

-Net Cash Used in Operating Activities
+Net Cash (Used in) Provided by Operating Activities

-The \$8.4 million provided by operating activities in the three months ended April 30, 2020 reflects our net loss of \$4.8 million, offset by \$4.3 million in non-cash charges and \$8.9 million generated by changes in working capital accounts.
-Cash generated by working capital accounts was principally a function of a \$18.6 million increase in our deferred revenue, as we expanded our customer base and renewed existing customers, and a \$0.2 million decrease in prepaid expenses and other assets.
-The cash generated by working capital accounts was partially offset by a \$4.4 million decrease in accounts payable and accrued expenses and other liabilities, an increase of \$3.1 million in accounts receivable due to the timing of collections from customers, and payments of \$2.4 million of capitalized costs to obtain revenue contracts, which consisted primarily of sales commissions.
+The \$31.9 million provided by operating activities in the six months ended July 31, 2020 reflects our net loss of \$19.6 million, offset by \$20.9 million in non-cash charges and \$30.6 million generated by changes in working capital accounts.
+Non-cash charges primarily consisted of stock-based compensation, depreciation and amortization, and amortization of costs capitalized to obtain revenue contracts.
+Cash generated by working capital accounts was principally a function of a \$25.2 million increase in our deferred revenue, as we expanded our customer base and renewed existing customers, and a \$12.6 million decrease in accounts receivable.
+The cash generated by working capital accounts was partially offset by a \$3.5 million decrease in accounts payable and accrued expenses and other liabilities, a decrease of \$0.1 million in deferred rent, and payments of \$3.6 million of capitalized costs to obtain revenue contracts, which consisted primarily of sales commissions.

-The \$4.9 million provided by operating activities in the three months ended April 30, 2019 reflects our net loss of \$3.4 million, offset by \$2.4 million in non-cash charges and \$5.9 million generated by changes in working capital accounts.
-Cash generated by working capital accounts was principally a function of a \$9.6 million increase in our deferred revenue, as we expanded our customer base and renewed existing customers, and a \$0.7 million decrease in prepaid expenses and other assets.
-The cash generated by working capital accounts was partially offset by a \$3.9 million decrease in accounts payable and accrued expenses and an increase of \$1.1 million in accounts receivable due to the timing of collections from our customers.
+The \$10.7 million provided by operating activities in the six months ended July 31, 2019 reflects our net loss of \$11.9 million, offset by \$6.5 million in non-cash charges and \$16.1 million generated by changes in working capital accounts.
+Non-cash charges primarily consisted of stock-based compensation, depreciation and amortization, and amortization of costs capitalized to obtain revenue contracts.
+Cash generated by working capital accounts was principally a function of a \$14.4 million increase in our deferred revenue, as we expanded our customer base and renewed existing customers, a \$1.0 million increase in deferred rent, and a \$4.2 million decrease in accounts receivable.
+The cash generated by working capital accounts was partially offset by a \$1.6 million decrease in accounts payable and accrued expenses and other liabilities, a \$0.1 million increase in prepaid expenses and other assets, and payments of \$1.8 million of capitalized costs to obtain revenue contracts, which consisted primarily of sales commissions.